Lucbug/reverseABtester/README.md

 # About what's inside
 After a while of fiddling around here are some findings :
+- I originally ran the scripts from my machine and automated the daemon on boot.
+The script would then run at start up and continue to check for differences in the code every hour.
+I then found it is best used on a dedicated server.
 - PhantomJS is not maintained anymore since the launch of headless Chrome (59 and 60 I believe)
 - Puppeteer is what seems to have replaced Phantom and Casper altogether as well as having some really interesing features so I may as well give it a go.